ohhericle/SQL/README.md

-# Collection of all my public programs & projects done in SQL
+# Collection of all my programs & projects done in SQL
 -